Alpha Gamma Rho: History

+Symbols

+The four pillars of Alpha Gamma Rho are recruitment, commitment, education, and recognition.
+Its colors are dark green and gold.
+Its symbols are the sickle and the sheaf.
+Its flower is the pink rose.
+The fraternity's motto is "To Make Better Men".

 Chapters

+As of 2024, the fraternity has 71 chapters.

+Notable members

 Local chapter or member misconduct

-In 2015, the chapter at Fresno State University was suspended after an investigation of property damage with a firearm uncovered evidence of hazing and underage drinking.
-They were fully recognized again by the university in late 2017.

-In 2016, the chapter at Oregon State University was suspended following multiple hazing and harassment violations dating back to 2012.
-The chapter can apply for reinstatement in 2021.

 In 2018, the chapter at University of Minnesota was suspended after one of its members, Dylan Fulton, was found dead following a night of drinking.
 After an investigation, it was determined Fulton had died of alcohol poisoning.

+In 2023, the chapter at Clemson University was placed on a four-year suspension for hazing after a pledge was burned on his back with salt-like material.